samyxdev/cloud-jobs/README.md

 # CCBDA-Project

-Matching jobs by skills from CV
+Matching jobs by skills from CV.
+Team project for CCBDA 22' Class

 ## Main Branch